ntoporcov/iQbit/server/README.md

 Which makes some assumptions, mainly assuming that you're running this in the same computer you're running qbittorrent.
 Which isn't necessary.
 Since we're proxying requests, you can target a completely different IP for the host.

 STANDALONE_SERVER_PORT is the port that the app will use to display iQbit.

+### Auto start

+You probably have qbittorrent auto starting when your computer boots up right.
+That's definitely a challenge with this approach.
+I suggest looking up how to create a service to run in your OS whenever it boots up to run `npm run server-start` in the root of this repo.
+I'm not sure I could solve this within this project :/ Ideas are welcome